Althafp/chat_app/README.md

-# last
+# Chat App

-A new Flutter project.
+A new Flutter Chat Application.

 ## Getting Started